Killer Klowns from Outer Space: Plot

-Just outside the town of Crescent Cove, Mike Tobacco and his friend Debbie Stone are parked with other couples at the local lovers' lane when they spot a strange glowing object falling to Earth.
-Nearby, farmer Gene Green, believing it to be Halley's Comet, ventures into the woods to find the impact site.
-He stumbles upon a large circus tent-like structure, and he and his dog are captured by mysterious clown-like aliens known as "Klowns".
-Mike and Debbie arrive to investigate for themselves.
-Entering the structure, they discover a complex interior with bizarre rooms and eventually realize it is the object and a spaceship.
-They find a gelatinized Green encased in a sticky cocoon and are spotted by a klown, who shoots popcorn at them from a bazooka-like weapon and then chases them aided by another one who uses a living balloon dog.
+Just outside the small town of Crescent Cove, Mike Tobacco and his girlfriend Debbie Stone are spending time at the local lovers' lane when they witness the arrival of a strange glowing object.
+Nearby, a farmer, perceiving it as Halley's Comet, ventures into the woods to find the impact site.
+He stumbles upon a circus tent-like structure, during which he is captured by clown-like extraterrestrials known as "Klowns".
+Arriving to investigate for themselves, Mike and Debbie enter the structure and discover a complex interior with bizarre rooms, eventually realizing that it is the object and a spaceship.
+They find the now-fleshless farmer encased in a cocoon made out of a cotton candy-like substance and are discovered by a Klown, which shoots popcorn at them from a bazooka-like weapon and then pursues them.

-Narrowly escaping to the local police station, they report the incident to one of the officers and Debbie's ex-boyfriend, Dave Hanson, and his curmudgeonly partner, Curtis Mooney.
-Mike takes Dave to the site of the ship, only to find it has disappeared and left a large crater in its place.
-They travel to the lovers' lane, only to find all the cars abandoned and covered in the cocoon's substance.
-The klowns begin encasing townspeople in cocoons using toy-like rayguns.
-Several klowns perform pranks and mock circus acts which result in the deaths of several onlookers.
+Narrowly escaping to the local police station, they report the incident to Debbie’s ex-boyfriend Officer Dave Hansen and his curmudgeonly partner, Curtis Mooney.
+Mike takes Dave to the site of the ship, only to find it missing with a large crater left in its place, prompting Dave to apprehend Mike for his supposed tall tale.
+The duo then visit the lovers' lane, only to find it abandoned and one of the cars filled with the cocoon's substance, proving the Klowns' existence and Mike's innocence.
+All the while, the Klowns are seen encasing townspeople in more of their cocoons using toy-like rayguns.
+Several of them pull pranks and mock circus acts, which result in the deaths of several onlookers.

-Mike and Dave witness a klown using shadow puppets to shrink a crowd of people, then dump them into a bag full of popcorn, which are revealed to be klowns in larval form.
-Back at the police station, another klown arrives and Mooney arrests it, believing it to be a teenage prankster.
-Dave returns to the station to find the place ransacked and the klown using a deceased Mooney as a ventriloquist's dummy.
-Dave shoots the alien in the nose, which causes it to spin wildly and explode.
+Mike and Dave eventually witness a Klown using a form of shadow puppetry to shrink a crowd of people at a bus stop, then dump them into a bag filled with popcorn, which are later revealed to be its species' larval form.
+Back at the police station, another Klown arrives and Mooney attempts to incarcerate it, believing it to be a teenage prankster.
+Dave soon returns to the station and encounters the Klown using a deceased Mooney as a ventriloquist's dummy before shooting its fragile nose, which causes the Klown to spin around wildly and explode into confetti.